Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Discussion

-The loss simulations compared the total MMI loss to the bend losses for the otherwise lossless evanescent tri-couplers.
+The loss simulations showed that bend losses are the predominant cause of star and exoplanet light in the evanescent tri-couplers, whereas the MMI had additional losses.
 The MMI has the highest loss of the three tri-couplers, with up to 20\%~(0.9\,dB) loss occurring at 1.55\,\si{\um} but decreased to 7\% (0.3\,dB) at 1.7\,\si{\um}.
-The evanescent couplers have bend losses into and out of the coupling region.
-This can be mitigated by increasing the bend radii of the input and output bends.
-The tapered waveguide has higher losses due to the smaller waveguides in the input bends and the larger waveguides in the output bends.
-Increasing the bend radius will reduce the light lost by the smaller waveguides.
-An increased bend radius has the downside of increasing coupling before the coupling length and can be accounted for in the standard tri-coupler by decreasing the coupling length.
-For the tapered tri-coupler, coupling occurring in the bends will change the response over the bandwidth and requires a large parameter scan to re-optimize.
+The bend losses are mitigated by increasing the bend radii of the input and output bends.
+An increased bend radius in the evanescent tri-couplers has the downside of increasing the coupling in the bent waveguides.
+This is accounted for in the standard tri-coupler by decreasing the coupling length.
+For the tapered tri-coupler, coupling occurring in the bends will change the achromatic response, either for exoplanet light throughput or sensing optimization, and requires a large parameter scan to re-optimize.

-Despite the high losses, the MMI is a viable choice due to its robust tolerance to common fabrication errors.
-Ideally, the starlight attenuation will only be affected by scattered light from radiative light from bends.
-This limits our attenuation, and why the tri-couplers' output ports are recommended to be redirected outside the scattered-light zone.
-For standard waveguides, the bend losses were simulated at 0.16\,dB/junction at 1.55\,\si{\um}, and an increase in bend radius would reduce these further, decreasing the scattered light in the other tri-couplers.

-The attenuation was tested against a common issue of asymmetry --- changing the gap between the center and right waveguides by $0.1$\,\si{\um}.
-The tolerance analysis shows that asymmetric gaps between waveguides reduce the attenuation for each tri-coupler to more than the scattered light intensity.
-The MMI is least affected by asymmetry but is still restricted to 40\,dB $\left(10^{-4}\right)$ by the fabrication error.

-Without defect, the three tri-couplers have $>40$\,dB attenuation over a $>270$\,nm bandwidth.
-With defects, only the MMI achieves a starlight attenuation $>40$\,dB.
-This attenuation establishes parity between starlight and light from a young Jupiter-like exoplanet, improving detectability.

-The exoplanet light is affected by fabrication limitations with shrinkage resulting in up to 8\% less throughput for the standard tri-coupler.
-The other tri-couplers are much more robust to shrinkage, with only 2\% more exoplanet light lost in the tapered tri-coupler and an insignificant amount for the MMI.
-This is a symmetric change and won't affect the null as drastically as the asymmetric error.

-The MMI appeared as a reasonable alternative to the standard tri-coupler.
-When accounting for sensing, both the standard tri-coupler and MMI cross the slope and become degenerate.
-This will limit the sensing bandwidth, and only the tapered tri-coupler, not optimized for exoplanet throughput, has no degeneracy.
-Comparing only the MMI and the tapered tri-coupler, the MMI appears advantageous given common fabrication defect tolerances, but suffers from higher losses than the other tri-couplers.
+It is unclear why the tapered tri-coupler has more starlight lost than exoplanet light.
+The issue may come from the supermodes coupling with the fundamental modes of the output ports.
+Regardless, an increased bend radius should reduce it.